Ekkehard-Schulze/precision-temperature-logger/README.md

 slightly larger WSON package.
 Remarkably, the die size of TMP119

-is just 1.0 mm x 0.8 mm, which may allow laboratory aplications,
+is just 1.5 mm x 1.0 mm.
+This may allow laboratory aplications,

-for which the WSON package size we used is too large.
+for which the 2.1 mm x 2.1 mm sized WSON package size we used is

+too large.

 Contributions